 To promote the intercultural dialogue between young people from Germany and India, we have initiated a variety of aid and cooperation projects.
-While the Indian Forum is responsible for organisation and implementation from the German side, our most important project coordinator in India is Mukut Bodra.
-Together with other helpers, he oversees and coordinates the activities in Chaibasa and around.
-Thereby he is in regular contact with the board of the Indian Forum and contributes with his experience and commitment to the diverse projects.
+While the Indian Forum is responsible for organisation and implementation from the German side, the Indian activities in Ranchi, Chaibasa and around are overseen and coordinated by local supporters.
+They are in regular contact with the board of the Indian Forum and contribute with their experience and commitment to the diverse projects.

 On this page you find information on our current projects in India and Germany.
 In addition, we regularly report on our current activities at our facebook page.

 A central task of the Indian Forum is the promotion and supervision of the school partnerships, that have been established over the years.
 These were at first partnerships between the Mahatma Gandhi School in Berlin Marzahn and the Springdales School in Delhi, and with the Lutheran High School Chaibasa.